Tornevall/tarit/README.md

-# tarit - the lazy user's tar-archiver-helper
+# tarit - the lazy-user helper for automatically tar and compress directories

 ## What this script does